5 Ways How To Re-Engage Customers With Email

 Those attitudes keep many stores’ sales small.

-To get your clients to return more often, let’s begin with the most basic rule; you must have an exceptional experience.
+To get your clients to return more often, let’s begin with the most basic rule: You must provide an exceptional experience.
 That means you have a selling system with strategies for greeting a customer, generating an engaged customer, and closing the sale.

-At the same time, you want to focus on the lifetime value of customer retention and not on a single transaction.
+At the same time, you want to focus on customer retention's lifetime value rather than on a single transaction.

 It only makes sense then that those who’ve had a good customer experience with your store will be open to your marketing messages.

-And before you blow off email marketing, according to CMI, email marketing is the most effective digital channel.
+And before you dismiss email marketing, the Content Marketing Institute says it is the most effective digital channel.

 Consider this: Millennials are obsessed with email.
 More than half of millennials ages 18 to 24 check their email while still in bed in the morning, and 43 percent of millennials ages 25 to 34 report doing the same.

-And those figures were BC, before Covid.
-Now, with more and more customers staring at computers instead of commuting, emails are working better than ever.
+Those figures were from before Covid.
+Now, with more and more customers working remotely instead of commuting, emails are working better than ever.

-In short, if you want to be found where your customer base spends their time...that’s on email.
+In short, if you want to be where your customer base spends their time...that’s on email.

-Since you have their email addresses because they have purchased from you before, don’t be afraid to employ an email campaign for emailing your customer list on a regular basis to re-engage them.
+Since you have their email addresses because they have purchased from you before, don’t be afraid to employ an email campaign to email your customer list regularly to re-engage them.

-While repeat customers and purchases are your ultimate goal in marketing, it’s important to remember that your current customer probably doesn’t want or need a hard sell.
+While repeat customers and purchases are your ultimate marketing goal, it’s important to remember that your current customer probably doesn’t want or need a hard sell.

-You just want to keep them engaged and interested in your brand.
-That old saying is still true, out of sight, out of mind.
+You want to keep them engaged and interested in your brand.
+That old saying is still valid, out of sight, out of mind.

 A great email doesn’t seem like an ad; it seems like a favor.

-Here are five types of emails to re-engage your customers:
+Here are five types of emails to best re-engage your customers:

 The replenishment email.
-Is there something that you carry that runs out and needs replenishment?
-This could be as simple as shoe polish, as necessary as dog food, or as complicated as a vintage wine.
-And if your customers are sent an email about how you can set those products up on a subscription to send to their home automatically, they'll appreciate not having to schlep heavy or awkward staples home.
+Is there something you carry that runs out and needs replenishment?
+This could be as simple as shoe polish, as necessary as dog food, or as complicated as vintage wine.
+If your customers are sent an email about how you can set those products up on a subscription to be sent to their homes automatically, they'll appreciate not having to schlep heavy or awkward staples home.

 The joint event email.
 I had a client who co-hosted an event, The Secrets Every Smart Woman Should Know About How To Dress A Room.
 She teamed up with a woman’s apparel store to show the similarities between getting dressed – the appropriate foundations, the choice of color, the look you were trying to achieve, the appropriate fabric choices and accessories – and showed how those same decisions she already made daily applied to creating a beautiful room.
 Both brands received more business in several joint emails sent to their own email lists.
 You could even upsell a Zoom consultation in that email.

 The weather email.
 Being local has its advantages.
-An email tied into the local weather described the weather forecast for a hair problem like Frizzy.
-Obviously, you could use similar product tie-ins in a similar format if you are a hair salon.
+An email tied to the local weather described the weather forecast for a hair problem like frizzy.
+You could use similar product tie-ins in a similar format if you are a hair salon.
 Still, as a home center, the weather shows Lawn Mowing, a sporting goods store, the weather shows Early Morning Run...pretty much you name it...and any humor is a bonus.

 Make them aware it’s time for an upgrade.
-Admittedly, this seems more geared to electronics but it could be adapted to shoes, place settings, jewelry, clothing, you name it.
-Taking a page from BuzzFeed’s popular list posts, send out an email instructing them how to know when a specific item needs replacing like in the example below.
+Admittedly, this seems more geared to electronics, but it could be adapted to shoes, place settings, jewelry, clothing, etc. Taking a page from BuzzFeed’s popular list posts, send an email instructing them how to know when a specific item needs replacing, like in the example below.

 Of course, you can do this only if you have an email address list, and you must religiously try to grow that list with every customer if you take holding onto them seriously.

-And I hope you do because the big retailers you are competing with, like Amazon, Walmart, and Target, are laser-focused on holding onto their customers after they were all deemed essential retailers.
+I hope you do because the big retailers you are competing with, like Amazon, Walmart, and Target, are laser-focused on keeping their customers.

-Everyone on your email address list gave you their permission to be contacted, and because of this, your email will end up in their inbox.
-(And beware, the GDPR regulations are worldwide, so be compliant wherever you are.)
+Everyone on your email address list gave you permission to be contacted, so your email will end up in their inbox.
+(And beware: the GDPR regulations are worldwide, so be compliant wherever you are.)

 Compare that to social media...

 On Facebook, only 1-2% of your fans will see a single post unless you boost it.
-And boosting costs money, while email is free.
+Boosting costs money, while email is free.

-Don’t get me wrong, social media is great for getting exposure, but an email to your customer list is a better sales predictor because it is direct contact with your own list of people who have actually spent money with you.
+Don’t get me wrong, social media is great for getting exposure, but an email to your customer list is a better sales predictor because it directly contacts your list of people who have spent money with you.

 Imagine how big your email list could be if you had been actively nurturing it for five or more years.